2/21/2025

 Leon Cooperman

-I missed most of his call because I had a conflict with another company.
+I missed Mark's call because I had a conflict with another company.
 I jumped off their call.
-But, you know, unless there's something said differently, let me just say that I think that you guys have done a terrific job in managing through a difficult environment.
+But, you know, unless there's something said differently about let me just say that I think that you guys have done a terrific job in managing through a difficult environment.
 And I personally am offended by the cost of dealing with these short sellers.
 You know, because I think you've been extremely transparent in your dealings with the investors.
 No surprises here.
 I think you've done a very good job of navigating the environment.
 But let me ask you some questions rather than give you a shout out.
-What's your confidence in your book value?
-Number one.
-And secondly, were you willing to use liquidity to buy back liquidity if it drops below the state of book value?
+You know, what's your confidence in your book value?
+Number one, Secondly, were you willing to use liquidity to buy back equity if it drops below state of book value?
 And what kind of return do you think you should earn on a recurring basis on your book in a normal environment?

 speaker

-So relative to what I am glad you asked that question because we've had a tremendous success and track record in terms of taking distressed loans, bringing in new sponsors, and either having proper reserves or even taking back a little bit.
+So relative to book value, I'm glad you asked that question because we've had a tremendous success and track record in terms of taking distressed laws, bringing in new sponsors. and either having proper reserves or even taking back a little bit.
 So we're really comfortable with it.
-We modify our loans, which are always loans which have the biggest highlight on them.
-We're forced by a county for any major modifications or reappraisals.
+When we modify our loans, which are always the loans which have the biggest highlight on them, we're forced by account if any major modification to do reappraisals.
 Based on those reappraisals, we're forced to take whatever reserves are necessary.
 We've been right on the mark.
-So I'm extraordinarily comfortable with the reserves that we've taken.
-But the track record speaks for itself.
+So I'm extraordinarily with the reserves that we've taken.
+But that track record speaks for itself.
 Paul, you want to address something?
 Yeah, I just think the book value where it is today, Lee, if the market stays where it is today, we may have to take some more level of reserves on certain assets as we move through this higher for longer scenario.
-And it may ding book value a little bit.
-But we don't think it will be material because we think we have provided the right level of reserves to date.
+And it may ding book value a little bit, but we don't think it'll be material because we think we have provided the right level of reserves to date.
 So I think it could go down a little bit, but I don't think it goes down significantly.
-I think the thing in our track record has been that it has moved down significantly over the last two years in a very difficult market.
-As far as returns on equity, I think it depends on where we set our dividend.
-But if you look at our range, on the low end of the range, we're probably 10 or 11 percent.
-On the high end of the range, we're 12 percent return on equity.
-I've been given where it is.
+And our track record has been that it hasn't. moved down significantly over the last two years in a very difficult market.
+As far as returns on equity, I think Yeah, it depends on where we set our dividend.
+But if you look at our range, on the low end of the range, we're probably 10% or 11%.
+On the high end of the range, we're 12% return on equity, right, Ivan, given where it is.
 So we did a 14 for 2024.
-I think we did similar for 2023.
-I think 10 to 12 percent is realistic.
-And I think there's upside on top of that if this market doesn't stay where it is longer than we're expecting.
-In terms of buying back stock and things of that nature, keep in mind that we have a very, very vibrant business, specifically on the SFR side, generating outside returns.
+I think we did similar for 23.
+I think 10% to 12% is realistic.
+And I think there's upside on top of that if this market doesn't stay where it is longer than we're expecting, right, Ivan?
+You know, in terms of buying back stock at each point, Keep in mind that we have a very, very vibrant business, specifically on the SFR side, generating outside returns.
 We have to fund that business.
-We have to fund the condition.
+A construction lending business, we have to fund to condition.
 We're expected to do $1.5 to $2 billion of bridge loans.
 So we have a $5 billion worth of growth business, which is important to us.
-Surely we'll have about a billion and five of runoff.
-And we'll use some capital to not run off.
-But we have to be sensitive to keep our business growing.
-We've done an outstanding job of that.
-And that's where our focus is going to be, to heal returns on a new business.
-In the mid-teens, which is very creative business we're doing.
+Surely we'll have about $1.5 billion of runoff, and we'll use some capital to not run off.
+It's going to be yield returns on a new business in the mid-teens, which is very creative.
 So we'll continue to focus on growing our business.
-And then, of course, managing some of the legacy
+And then, of course, managing some of the legacy issues we have.

 speaker